SlyFryFrog/MoteurLys/README.md

 # Project Description

-The LilyPad engine is developed using C++23 with support for both Clang and GCC.
+The Lys engine is developed using C++23 with support for both Clang and GCC.
 Additionally, the project only supports OpenGL 3.3 or higher.

 # CMake Flags and Options